chimericdream/worldofpannotia.com/src/_spells/burning-hands.md

   savingThrow:        "Reflex half"
   spellResistance:    "Yes"
   description:        |
     A cone of searing flame shoots from your fingertips.
-Any creature in the area of the flames takes 1d4 points of fire damage per caster level (maximum 5d4).
+Any creature in the area of the flames takes {% die_roll 1 4 0 %} points of fire damage per caster level (maximum {% die_roll 5 4 0 %}).
 Flammable materials burn if the flames touch them.
 A character can extinguish burning items as a full-round action.
 ---